- About Us

 But what about the nutrition of whole grains?

 Well actually the phytic acid in whole grains binds to essential minerals in the intestine, and actually keeps them from properly absorbing in your system.
-This can result osteoporosis as minerals affected include calcium, zinc, copper, magnesium, and iron.
+This can result osteoporosis as minerals affected include calcium, zinc, copper, magnesium which is good for sleep, and iron.

 Calcium supplements don’t typically help with those eating a diet rich in phytic acid, because the calcium is still being blocked from being absorbed.